 Finally, choose where your backups will be stored.
 Select the appropriate remote storage icon at the bottom of the screen and follow the prompts to connect your storage account to UpdraftPlus.
 This ensures your backups are automatically stored in a set location that you can easily access.

-How to Restore Your Website With UpdraftPlus in 3 Steps
+Be in the Know: How to Restore Your Website

 Knowing how to back up your WordPress site is key to protecting your data from corruption or deletion.
 However, it’s also important that you know how to restore your website backups should your site ever crash.
 To restore your business website, go to WordPress “Settings” menu and select “UpdraftPlus.”
 Click the Existing Backups Tab, then click “Restore” to open the Restoration Wizard.